nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Extensions**
 * 1a.
 There is no employee matching the given EmployeeId
     * 1a1.
 ExecutivePro returns an error message.

+        Use case ends
 * 1b.
 The remaining number of leaves inputted is invalid
     * 1b1.
 ExecutivePro returns an error message

+        Use case ends
 * 1c.
 The employee does not have enough leaves remaining
     * 1c1.
 ExecutivePro returns an error message

         Use case ends

-**Use case: UC9 - Changing the theme of ExecutivePro**
+**Use case: UC10 - Changing the theme of ExecutivePro**

 **MSS**
 1. HR Manager requests to change the theme of the application.